yuvraj2singh/20_day_20_projects/README.md

 Day 6:

 Age Calculator: This is a SPA where u can add your date of birth and u will in return get your age in years months and days hosted it on netlify host link-https://age-calculator-yuvrajs.netlify.app/

+Day 7:

+Random quote generator: This is a SPA where u can get a new quote after every refresh and also by clicking the new quote button hosted it on netlify and the host link- https://quote-gernerator-yuvrajs.netlify.app/